pythonindia/inpycon-blog/content/blog/2020-convince-your-boss.md

 Dear `{BOSS}`,

 I am excited to brief you about PyCon India 2020, India's premier conference on using and developing the Python programming language that takes place online from October 2-5, 2020.
-About a 1500+ of the industry's Pythonistas from different fields and all over the world are bound to be in attendance for the 12th edition of this mega event.
+About 1500+ Pythonistas from diverse fields and all over the world are bound to be in attendance for the 12th edition of this mega event.

 It would be great if I can get an opportunity to attend this conference as there will be innumerable benefits for me as an individual which will in turn impact the organization as well.
 To list a few: